servicecatalog/oscm/oscm-portal/WebContent/marketplace/customBootstrap/README.md

 In the Marketplace UI at the `Account / Profile` page you can modify a set of variables which allow you the dynamic theming of your marketplace.
 All variables are listed in the `Choose your color scheme` section.

 These variables are:
-1. `Dark / Light`: Choose between a dark or a light theme.
+1. `Dark / Light`: Choose between a dark background or a light background theme.
-2. `Primary color`: this is the color of buttons, list-group-items, links and other accent items.
+2. `Primary color`: this is the color of buttons, list-group-items, links and other items.
+Used to provide an "accent" color to your UI.
-3. `Foreground text`: the color of the foreground text for the selected theme (such as text appearing in the different sections, in the account menu, etc).
+3. `Foreground text`: the color of the foreground text (such as text appearing in the different sections, in the account menu, etc).
 4. `Navbar background color`: the background color of the navigation bars for the header, footer and the account menu.
-5. `Navbar link color`: the color of links which appear in the navigation bars.
+5. `Navbar link color`: the color of links which appear in the navigation bars for the header, footer and the account menu.
 6. `Input field background color`: the background color of form inputs.

 ### Guide for modification of theme variables in the source files